Dynamic Structural Operational Semantics: Exemplifying MSOS for the language

 \begin{remark}[numbering the signatures] We use a subscript to number the different signatures that we construct.
 We use as number the reference of the respective subsection where the signature is defined. \end{remark}

 We define the following transition rules:

-where the special label variable $X$ stands for \textit{any morphism}, and the label $\{\restlabel\}$ stands for \textit{any identity morphism}.
+We assume that $\_\sequence\_$ is an associative constructor with $\nilValue$ as left and right identity element, and we assume pattern matching of the transition rules modulo associativity and identity (as for instance supported by rewriting logic/Maude\footnote{The Maude System: \url{http://maude.cs.uiuc.edu/}} \cite{CLAVEL2002Maude,MaudeMSOS}).
+The special label variable $X$ stands for \textit{any morphism}, and the label $\{\restlabel\}$ stands for \textit{any identity morphism}.
 These rules do not specify label categories because any category can be used.
 This means that no additional data is needed by the respective two programming constructs.
 Moreover, the identify morphisms capture naturally the notion of \emph{unobservable} transitions since they just ``copy'' the data represented by the objects.

 The second rule has one premise, and assumes nothing about the morphism of the transition; it only says that the label is carried along from the statement $s_{1}$ to the whole sequence statement $s_{1}\sequence s_{2}$.
 The first rule is an \textit{axiom} because it contains no premises, and says that the \skipStatement\ program reduces to the \textit{value} \nilValue\ by the identity morphism on the current object in the current category of labels, whichever this may be.
 We also consider to have the standard arithmetic and Boolean operators which take expressions and return expressions.
 (See technical report \cite{techRep12Dec} for a detailed example.)